The Role of a Manager in a Lean Company

 - Communicates a high plant standard by modelling the behaviour at all times in the working day.

-- Sets expectations for the area, communicates the goals to the team and follows up to ensure the goals are being achieved.
+- Sets expectations for the area communicate the goals to the team and follows up to ensure the goals are being achieved.

 - Teaches their team by asking questions of the process, the role of the manager is as a coach to the team; go to the place of work ask them what the top issue is today, see if there is anything you can do together to remove the issue, a step on from waiting for them to arrive at your office and more personal than writing an email.

-- Thanks the team for raising problems; in a lean organisation only be identifying your problems can you work to eliminate them, if people stop brining you problems the business stops improving.
+- Thanks the team for raising problems; in a lean organisation only be identifying your problems can you work to eliminate them, if people stop bringing you problems the business stops improving.

 The role of the manager as an enforcer is long past, and yet this zombie idea still walks around in organizations and attacks people.